Kamen Rider × Kamen Rider W & Decade: Movie War 2010: Decade: The Last Story

 Accepting his fate as the destroyer of worlds, Tsukasa Kadoya fights and traps Riders from across the multiverse in cards.
 He receives help from Yuriko Misaki before they encounter Natsumi Hikari and Yusuke Onodera, who intend to stop Kadoya through different means.
 She attempts to make Kadoya remember who he was, but he rebuffs her and leaves with Misaki to fight Onodera.
-Natsumi becomes crestfallen until Kivala reminds her that only the former can stop Kadoya and the latter can give her the power to do so.
+Natsumi becomes crestfallen until Kiva-la reminds her that only the former can stop Kadoya and the latter can give her the power to do so.

 Meanwhile, Natsumi's grandfather Enjiro Hikari meets with his friend Ryu, who secretly gives him the Doctor Death Gaia Memory and transforms him into Super Doctor Death.
 Joined by the mysterious Narutaki as Colonel Zol and Bee Woman, they form Super Shocker to take advantage of Kadoya's work via the Neo Organism.

 Daiki Kaito confronts Kadoya, revealing Misaki was killed by Bee Woman years ago despite Misaki's attempts to deny it.
-After Kadoya defeats Onodera and the multiverse's remaining Riders, Natsumi uses Kivala to transform into Kamen Rider Kivala and fight him.
+After Kadoya defeats Onodera and the multiverse's remaining Riders, Natsumi uses Kiva-la to transform into Kamen Rider Kiva-la and fight him.
 Kadoya allows her to kill him before giving her his cards, asking her to remember them before he dies.
 Kaito joins her as they are teleported to Wataru Kurenai, who reveals Kadoya's actions restored the multiverse because he created memories that allowed their stories to continue.
 When Natsumi asks about Kadoya, Kurenai says the latter had no story and that he fulfilled his purpose.
 After being returned to her reality, Natsumi and Kaito attempt to revive Kadoya via his camera, but are attacked by Super Shocker.
 Kaito, Misaki, and a revived Onodera hold them off while Natsumi finds Kadoya's camera.
 After Misaki sacrifices herself to wound her, Bee Woman returns to Super Shocker's Super Crisis Fortress to release the Neo Organism, who absorbs her and transforms into Doras.

 Natsumi tries to develop Kadoya's photographs, but his face does not appear in any of them.
 She passes the camera to Kaito and Onodera, who refuse to forget him.
 With the Nine Worlds' Riders' memories of Kadoya, their memories successfully revive him.
-As the Super Crisis Fortress takes off, Kadoya, Kaito, Natsumi, Onodera, and the Nine Worlds' Riders join forces to defeat Colonel Zol and Doras.
+As the Super Crisis Fortress takes off, Kadoya, Kaito, Natsumi, Onodera, and the Nine Worlds' Riders join forces to defeat Zol and Doras.
 The Neo Organism reverts to its original form and deploys a mammoth robot to attack the Riders.